M City Condominiums: Tower Five – M5

 M5 launched in 2022.
 The 36-storey, 430 suite tower is smaller in scale relative to the other towers in the M City community.
 M5's architecture features two connected staggered towers.

 Tower Six – M6

-M6 Condos's 57 storey project boasts 900 residential units and represents the sixth condo building in the M City Condos series within the master-planned condominium community.
+M6 Condos is a complex of three 57-storey buildings, boasts 900 residential units and represents the sixth condo building in the M City Condos series within the master-planned condominium community.
 The unit sizes range from 464 to 963 square feet, offering layouts that include studio, one-bedroom, two-bedroom, and townhouse suites.
 The tower was designed by Hariri Pontarini Architects.

 The Park

 M Park

 The M City community will feature over 2 acres of new parkland and a connection to the Mary Fix Trail and “Bud” Cleary Park.